Dpdl-io/DpdlEngine/README.md

 ### * Using the power of multiple programming languages, reusing code
 ### * Without spending time on installing, compiling and configuring environments
 ### * Designed for running on constrained devices
-### * Compressing, querying and accessing data on constrained devices
+### * Compressing, querying and handling data on constrained devices

 **DpdlEngine stack overview**